Chart Color Schemes

 Residential development activity is lower than average in Minto - St Andrews according to AreaSearch's national comparison of local real estate markets

-Minto - St Andrews has averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 294 homes.
-As of FY-26, 24 approvals have been recorded.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-The average construction cost value of new properties is $285,000, which is below the regional average, suggesting more affordable housing options for buyers.
+Minto - St Andrews averaged approximately 58 new dwelling approvals annually over the past five financial years, totalling 294 homes.
+In FY-26 so far, 35 approvals have been recorded.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.
+New properties are constructed at an average expected construction cost of $215,000, below the regional average, suggesting more affordable housing options for buyers.

 This financial year has seen $79.4 million in commercial approvals, indicating high levels of local commercial activity.
-Compared to Greater Sydney, Minto - St Andrews has significantly less development activity, with 59.0% fewer approvals per person, which typically reinforces demand and pricing for existing dwellings.
-This is also lower than the national average, reflecting market maturity and potential development constraints.
-New developments consist of 54.0% detached dwellings and 46.0% townhouses or apartments, offering choices across price ranges from spacious family homes to more compact options.
-This shift reflects reduced availability of development sites and addresses changing lifestyle demands and affordability requirements, differing from the current housing mix which is predominantly houses (86.0%).
-Minto - St Andrews has a low density population with approximately 317 people per approval.
+Compared to Greater Sydney, Minto - St Andrews has significantly less development activity (59.0% below regional average per person), which typically reinforces demand and pricing for existing dwellings.
+This is also lower than the national average, reflecting market maturity and possible development constraints.
+New development consists of 54.0% detached dwellings and 46.0% townhouses or apartments, showing an increasing blend of attached housing types offering choices across price ranges.
+This represents a considerable change from the current housing mix (currently 86.0% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+Minto - St Andrews has around 317 people per approval, indicating a low density area.

 Frequently Asked Questions - Development